bi-foundation/graphql-meets-protobuf-sample/README.md

 }
 ```

 That’s it.
 Now we can test it.
-We start the API and do post with a GraphQL query.
+We start the API and post a GraphQL query.
 We execute the following curl to retrieve the name and the number of a person:

 ```shell script
 curl -X POST http://localhost:8080/query -d "{ name phone { number } }"